qwerty-fr/qwerty-fr/README.md

 **Automatic install**:

 Download the [QWERTY-fr layout](https://github.com/qwerty-fr/qwerty-fr/releases/latest) PKG.
 Do a right click on it and then click on ‶Open″.
+Follow the installation process, then go to ‶System Preferences″ > ‶Keyboard″, click ‶+″, scroll down to ‶Others″ and add ‶qwerty-fr″.

 **Manual install**: